Kapalbhati Pranayama

 How do you practice Kapalbhati?

-- Sit in Vajrasana (the best pose to practice) or Siddhasana for better results.
+- Sit in Vajrasana (the most beneficial pose to practice) or Siddhasana for optimal results.

-- Keep straight the trunk, neck, and head.
+- Keep the trunk, neck, and head in a straight line.

-- Please take a deep breath into the diaphragm; it will contract and expand the core region.
+- Please take a deep breath, allowing the diaphragm to contract and expand the core region.

-- Pay attention to throwing out the air by stroking the abdominal area.
+- Pay attention to releasing tension by gently stroking the abdominal area.

 - For spiritual growth, resolve in the mind that all impurities and disorders are eradicated from the body during exhalation.

 - Beginners may start with a smaller number of strokes.
-For example, it can take 30-40 strokes to create.
-After regular practice, a person should practice 60 strokes in a minute.
+For example, it can take 30 to 40 strokes to create.
+After regular practice, a person should be able to perform 60 strokes in a minute.

 - At an advanced level, practitioners may practice it for 10-20 minutes in the morning and evening.